In This Section

 For more information view:

 On 9 November 2022, REDcycle announced that the soft plastics recycling program has been temporarily paused.
-For more information visit REDcycle.
+For more information and updates visit REDcycle.

 Soft plastics include:

 Never place soft plastic in the yellow-lid bin.
-Soft plastics are to be disposed of in your red-lid bin.
+For the moment, soft plastics are to be disposed of into your red-lid kerbside bin or stockpiled at home until a suitable alternative solution is identified and set in place.

 Follow Council’s Facebook page for a regular weekly Wednesday post on waste reduction and recycling.